TavoGLC/SARSCov2Solar/README.md

 - https://www.researchsquare.com/article/rs-2797280/v2

 ## Third draft
+Third version was the result of data update and a series of changes listed below.

+- Results from all models are evaluated using the same samples, removing possible dta leaks from previous versions.
+But lowers the amoun of data for other analysis.
 - Most of the naming problems are solved on the model-generating functions.
 - Data was updated to contain sequences up to July 2023.
 - A new preprocessing step was added sequences were cropped from the first start codon to the last stop codon, the resulting genome is referred to as the effective genome.